-- Ensure that all programming is delivered in line with organisational strategy, policy and governance standards. - Ensure that an effective programmes approval process is in place and applied. - Ensure that an effective resultsbased management system is in place and applied. - Support the development of country strategy papers, programme policies and programme approaches.
+- Ensure that all programming is delivered in line with organizational strategy, policy and governance standards. - Ensure that an effective programmes approval process is in place and applied. - Ensure that an effective results-based management system is in place and applied. - Support the development of country strategy papers, programme policies and programme approaches.

 The committee met once in 2016 (four times in 2015).

-The members of the committee

-meetings attended), Joe Phelan (1/1), Martin Flatley (1/1), Prof Adrian Wood (1/1), Prof Michael Mortimore (1/1), Val Ponder (1/1), Dr James Copestake (0/1), Bob Sherriff (0/1) and Anne Fitzgerald (0/1).
-The programme oversight function of the board is being restructured in 2017 with the Programme Review Committee split into two committees - the Food, Nutrition and Income Security Committee and the Agri-Enterprise Committee.
+The members of the committee are Pat Murphy (chairman) (1/1 meetings attended), Joe Phelan (1/1), Martin Flatley (1/1), Prof Adrian Wood (1/1), Prof Michael Mortimore (1/1), Val Ponder (1/1), Dr James Copestake (0/1), Bob Sherriff (0/1) and Anne Fitzgerald (0/1) also served on this committee in 2016.
+The programme oversight function of the board is being restructured in 2017 with the Programme Review Committee split into to two committees - the Food, Nutrition and Income Security Committee and the Agri-Enterprise Committee.
 The purpose of this change is to cater appropriately for the wide range of programme activities in our portfolio.